Want to stop feeling tired? Maybe that’s a silly question. A lot of us get so used to ‘running on empty’ we barely register we’re exhausted any more.

 3. Find your rhythm

-My third suggestion is for you to start to think about yourself as a being who goes through cycles and rhythms which can be predicted and relied upon.
+My third suggestion if you want to stop feeling tired is for you to start to think about yourself as a being who goes through cycles and rhythms which can be predicted and relied upon.
 And to realize that, if you start to harness those natural advantages, those natural strengths and those natural optimum times that you have, that you might be able to create real shifts in your energy levels.

-One of the most powerful ways to bring rhythm to our life is through the use of ritual.
-And this makes sense when we look at the scientific research behind it because human beings really are creatures of habit.
-Ritual, rhythm orientates us in our life and helps us tap into the energy that allows us to be most effective with the least stress and depletion.
+Ritual and rhythm orientate us in our life and helps us tap into the energy that allows us to be most effective with the least stress and depletion.

 You will have times of the day where you are at your peak for different tasks – start to notice it about yourself.
 And then start to lay a ritual into the day to help you be ready for those things.